 Some countries have been successful in producing most of their energy supply from hydropower.
-For example, Paraguay is able to produce almost 100% of its electricity supply from the energy source.
+For example, Paraguay is able to produce almost 100% of its electricity demand from hydroelectric energy.

 Hydroelectric dams often feature a large reservoir to one side of the dam wall.
 This is where a hydroelectric turbine will source its water from.
-We can also use such reservoirs as a water supply for surrounding towns and cities.
+We can often use these reservoirs for other purposes.
+A key example of this is providing a water supply for surrounding towns and cities.
 This reduces the cost of building a separate reservoir and/or water towers.

-Civilians can often make use of reservoirs situated next to hydroelectric dams for recreational purposes.
+Civilians often make use of hydroelectric reservoirs for recreational purposes.
 Many of these reservoirs feature kayaking and windsurfing facilities for visitors to enjoy.
 In addition, large hydroelectric dams can sometimes become well-known landmarks of a country or region.
 This can help to attract large volumes of tourists each year, providing a boost to the local economy.

 Although hydroelectric power is environmentally friendly, the construction of a hydroelectric dam can have an impact on the environment.
 When a hydroelectric dam is built, it forms a reservoir behind one face of the dam wall.
 Depending on the size of the dam, this can have an impact over a large area.
 Environmental effects can be seen both upstream and downstream of the location of the dam.